Skip to main contentArrow Right

 Strengths

-• Enterprise governance: Combines identity management, compliance, and audit controls for external users.
+• Enterprise governance: Identity management, compliance, and audit controls for external users in one place.

 • Scalable federation: Handles large B2B and B2C identity volumes with granular policy control.